par3L/par3L/README.md

 - 👋 Hi, I’m @par3L, a college student currently studying Informatics at Mulawarman University, East Kalimantan, Indonesia.
-- 🌱 I’m currently on a learning path to become a full-stack developer, but i'm open to learn other interesting fields like AI-related fields
+- 🌱 I’m currently on a learning path to become a full-stack developer but in addition to that, i'm delving into other fields like Machine Learning, Computer Network and Robotics.
 - 📫 You can contact me through my email which you can find in my profile